I would describe myself as an intuitive and empathetic therapist, adapting sessions and interventions with your needs central to our work.

 Who attends Counselling?

-Clients choose to attend counselling sessions for many different reasons; such as when feeling distressed, to discuss a work or personal issue, health problems, relationship difficulties or personal development.
-Counselling is also beneficial when you are feeling low or anxious and can’t explain the reason why.
+Clients come to counselling for many different reasons — feeling distressed, facing work or personal issues, experiencing health or relationship difficulties, or wanting support with personal development.
+Counselling can also be helpful when you feel low or anxious without knowing why.

-Whatever your reasons may be for attending counselling you will be listened to, respected and not judged.
+Whatever brings you to therapy, you will be listened to, respected, and never judged.

-• a safe place to talk, be listened to and offload
+- having a safe space to talk, be heard, and offload

-• aiding positive changes in behaviour or thoughts
+- supporting positive changes in thoughts or behaviour

-• a loss or bereavement (e.g. person, relationship, job)
+- coping with loss or bereavement (such as a person, relationship, or job)

 “The gentle and sensitive companionship of an empathic stance… provides illumination and healing.
 In such situations deep understanding is, I believe, the most precious gift one can give another.”
 Carl Rogers